Frequently Asked Questions

 • Transmission

-Laser emits an infrared light, that is below the spectrum of light visible to the human eye.
 We perceive light as a combination of colours between wavelengths of 380 nm (violet) and 740 nm (red).
 This is why we hear talking about ultraviolet light or infrared light when referring to the non-visible spectrum.

-Infrared light interacts with different receptors, called chromophores, at different wavelengths.
+Red and infrared laser light interacts with different receptors, called chromophores, at different wavelengths.
 When a specific wavelength interacts with a specific chromophore this phenomenon is called resonance.

 These are the reasons why DoctorVet combines 3 different wavelengths + aimong bean depending on the targeted chromophore and the desired effect: